Daniel in the lions' den

-Daniel in the lions' den (chapter 6 of the Book of Daniel) tells of how the biblical Daniel is saved from lions by the God of Israel "because I was found blameless before him" (Daniel 6:22).
-It parallels and complements chapter 3, the story of Shadrach, Meshach, and Abednego: each begins with the jealousy of non-Jews towards successful Jews and an imperial edict requiring them to compromise their religion, and concludes with divine deliverance and a king who confesses the greatness of the God of the Jews and issues an edict of royal protection.
-The tales making up chapters 1–6 of Daniel date no earlier than the Hellenistic period (3rd to 2nd century BC) and were probably originally independent, but were collected in the mid-2nd century BC and expanded shortly afterwards with the visions of the later chapters to produce the modern book.
+Daniel in the lions' den is a story found in chapter 6 of the Book of Daniel.
+It tells of how the biblical Daniel is saved from lions by the God "because [he] was found blameless before him" (Daniel 6:22).
+It parallels and complements chapter 3, the story of Shadrach, Meshach, and Abednego: each beggining with the jealousy of pagans directed towards Israelites who had not forfeited their faith in God for the worship of idols like all the others followed by an imperial edict requiring them to compromise their religion, and concludes with divine deliverance and a king who confesses the greatness of the God of the Israelites and issues an edict of royal protection.
+The tales making up chapters 1–6 of Daniel date no earlier than the Hellenistic period, and might date earlier to the Persian period after the Babylonian captivity (5th to 2nd century BC) and were probably originally independent, but were collected in the mid-2nd century BC and expanded shortly afterwards with the visions of the later chapters to produce the modern book.

-The final part of Daniel 14, within the deuterocanonical additions to Daniel, also describes an incident when Daniel is thrown into a lions' den.